How OCP Microscaling Formats and AMD Quark Deliver 4-Bit Quantization at Near-Zero Inference Error Rate

 Latency SLA Compliance: The 100ms Threshold

-A 100ms per-token inter-token latency (ITL) is a practical threshold for responsive AI generation.
+A 100ms per-token inter-token latency (ITL) is a practical planning threshold for responsive AI generation.
+The ITL values in this analysis are derived from throughput (ITL = 1,000 / (tok/s / concurrent requests)), not measured p95 or p99 inter-token latency.
+They serve as capacity-planning heuristics, not directly benchmarked SLA guarantees.
 At this target, a 128-token response completes in roughly 13 seconds, acceptable for most asynchronous and batch-adjacent applications.
 For real-time streaming, lower targets apply.

 The MI355X with MXFP4 sustains sub-100ms per-token latency at up to 8x more concurrent users than the MI300X with FP8, while delivering 4x to 7x more aggregate throughput within the same SLA window.